jsfiveash/asm-website/README.md

   * Go to GitHub (<> Code) tab
   * Go to the yyyyfieldsession.html file
   * On the right side click the pencil icon to edit the file
-  * Copy and paste all code into text editor of your choice
+  * Copy all the code from the yyyyfieldession.html file
+  * Go back to GitHub (<> Code) tab
+  * On the right side click "Create new file"
+  * Paste all the code
   * Make the changes to title year and album title
-  * In href and src for all the images change the year (/2016_FS/), each image address (2016_FS_Web_03.jpg), and the alt tags     if any
+  * In href and src for all the images change the year (Ex: /2022_FS/), each image address (Ex: 2022_FS_Web_03.jpg), and the       alt tags if any
-  * After all changes are made save the file as whatever the year is - example: 2022fieldsession.html
+  * At the top where it says "Name your file..." name it whatever the year is - example: 2022fieldsession.html
+  * After all changes are made and file is named go to bottom of page (add an additional description for more details or to help you remember the changes made)
+  * Click commit changes

+## Linking Maryland Archeology Month pages
+  * In GitHub go to (<> Code) tab
+  * Go to the index.html file
+  * On the right side click the pencil icon to edit the file
+  * Line 114 is where the About section starts which is for announcements
+  * For Maryland Archeology of the month where it says <embed src="PDF/*FILENAME*.pdf" change whatever the current filename       is to the new filename for the archeology of the month you want to show
+  * Click commit changes
   * Go to GitHub (<> Code) tab
+  * Click on the PDF folder
   * Click the “upload files”, the second button to the left of the green “clone or download” button
-  * Add the file (add an additional description for more details or to help you remember the changes made)
+  * Add the file, the new archeology of the month pdf (add an additional description for more details or to help you remember the changes made)
   * Click commit changes

-## Linking Maryland Archeology Month pages

 ## Bugs and Issues